6a6aadnan/InternPe-AI-ML-02/README.md

 - scikit-learn

 ## Conclusion
-This model demonstrates how machine learning can be applied to predict car prices based on various attributes.
+This project demonstrates how machine learning can be applied to predict car prices based on various attributes.
 It provides a structured approach to data cleaning, exploratory analysis, model development, and deployment.